 - The Council regularly reviews the authority's vision and its implications for the authority's governance arrangements.
-The Council reviewed and updated in 2010 a new set of Corporate priority themes.
-Progress towards the achievement of the objectives will be monitored through the performance management system and by the Performance Management and Review Committee.
-Following the May 2011 election, the new Cabinet are in the process of reviewing the Council's priorities. - The Council engages with the public and translates the community's priorities into a Community Plan in conjunction with our partners
+The Council reviewed and updated in December 2012 a new set of Corporate priority themes.
+Progress towards the achievement of the objectives will be monitored through the performance management system and by the Performance Management and Review Committee. - The Council engages with the public and translates the community's priorities into a Community Plan in conjunction with our partners